1. Driver PCB

 Rendering of the adapter between one 32mm matrix and 32×64mm² driver with diodes

-There is also a 32×64mm² version of an a MAX6960 driven driver using 2 pre-fabricated LED matrices with a 32mm footprint each for the display.
-Inside the project at driver_32-64mm_max6960_v0, there are schematics.
+There is also a 32×64mm² version of a MAX6960-driven driver that uses two pre-fabricated LED matrices, each with a 32mm footprint.
+The project at driver_32-64mm_max6960_v0 includes schematics.

-The schematic for the two matrix adapter are used in the design files at driver_32-64mm_max6960_v0/adapter_32-64mm-32-64mm and the one matrix adapter inside driver_32-64mm_max6960_v0/adapter_32-32mm-32-64mm, but he design files are in driver_32-64mm_max6960_v0/production_v0/adapter_32-64mm-32-64mm_v0p1.zip and driver_32-64mm_max6960_v0/production_v0/adapter_32-32mm-32-64mm_v0p1.zip respectively.
-Finally, there is also an adapter with some additional diodes on each signal line (schematic), available at driver_32-64mm_max6960_v0/adapter_32-32mm-32-64mm-D and driver_32-64mm_max6960_v0/production_v0/adapter_32-32mm-32-64mm-D_v0p1.zip.
+The schematics for the two-matrix adapter are used in the design files at driver_32-64mm_max6960_v0/adapter_32-64mm-32-64mm, and the one-matrix adapter is in driver_32-64mm_max6960_v0/adapter_32-32mm-32-64mm.
+The production files are located in driver_32-64mm_max6960_v0/production_v0/adapter_32-64mm-32-64mm_v0p1.zip and driver_32-64mm_max6960_v0/production_v0/adapter_32-32mm-32-64mm_v0p1.zip, respectively.
+Additionally, there is an adapter variant with diodes on each signal line (schematics), available at driver_32-64mm_max6960_v0/adapter_32-32mm-32-64mm-D and driver_32-64mm_max6960_v0/production_v0/adapter_32-32mm-32-64mm-D_v0p1.zip.

 Panel Driver MAX6960 v0.1 (64mm)